bitcoin/bitcoin/contrib/guix/README.md

   If non-empty, will pass `V=1` to all `make` invocations, making `make` output verbose.

+  Note that any given value is ignored.
+The variable is only checked for emptiness.
+More concretely, this means that `V=` (setting `V` to the empty string) is interpreted the same way as not setting `V` at all, and that `V=0` has the same effect as `V=1`.

 * _**ADDITIONAL_GUIX_ENVIRONMENT_FLAGS**_

   Additional flags to be passed to `guix environment`.
 For a fully-bootstrapped